joowoonk/african/README.md

 # BackEnd-Map

-Guidelines: "Make sure with all Post and Put Requests that you recreate
-             the input id exactly as it is set up in the representation.The input body can be different, but IE This --> "name": "Here" has to be exact but "name": "Here" <-- Can be anything as long it is the same type of data (String/Integer)."
+Guidelines: "Make sure with all Post and Put Requests that you recreate the input id exactly as it is set up in the representation.
+The input body can be different, but IE This --> "name": "Here" has to be exact but "name": "Here" <-- Can be anything as long it is the same type of data (String/Integer)."

 base URL: ""

 ## Login/Register

-- Register POST REQUEST
+1. Register POST REQUEST
-    URL: ""
+    - URL: ""

+    - Visual Representation:
     {
         "username": "Here", <-- String
         "password": "Here", <-- String
         "name": "Here" <-- String
     }

-- Login POST REQUEST
+2. Login POST REQUEST
-    Requirements: Login requires a Register first.
+    - Requirements: Login requires a Register first.

-    URL: ""
+    - URL: ""

+    - Visual Representation:
     {
         "username": "Here",
         "password": "Here"